TLINDEN/valpass/README.md

 it checks how scrambled the password looks or how many different bits it uses.

-By default we only look for printable US-ASCII characters.
-But you can switch to UTF-8 as well.
+We only look for printable US-ASCII characters.

 ### Character diffusion